Biliary colic: Signs and symptoms

+Biliary colic can be distinguished from other digestive conditions with similar symptoms, such as indigestion, gastric reflux or heartburn, in that the pain caused by biliary colic is not relieved by vomiting, bowel movements or flatulence.
+The pain is also not affected by changes in posture or antacid medicine.
+Episodes of biliary colic are generally intermittent, and sufferers may experience several weeks or months without an attack before experiencing it again.

 Patients usually have normal vital signs with biliary colic, whereas patients with cholecystitis are usually febrile and more ill appearing.
 Lab studies that should be ordered include a complete blood count, liver function tests and lipase.
 In biliary colic, lab findings are usually within normal limits.
 Alanine aminotransferase and aspartate transaminase are usually suggestive of liver disease whereas elevation of bilirubin and alkaline phosphatase suggests common bile duct obstruction.
 Pancreatitis should be considered if the lipase value is elevated; gallstone disease is the major cause of pancreatitis.

 Complications

 The presence of gallstones can lead to inflammation of the gallbladder (cholecystitis) or the biliary tree (cholangitis) or acute inflammation of the pancreas (pancreatitis).
 Rarely, a gallstone can become impacted in the ileocecal valve that joins the caecum and the ileum, causing gallstone ileus (mechanical ileus).

 Complications from delayed surgery include pancreatitis, empyema, and perforation of the gallbladder, cholecystitis, cholangitis, and obstructive jaundice.

 Biliary pain in the absence of gallstones, known as postcholecystectomy syndrome, may severely affect the patient's quality of life, even in the absence of disease progression.